WDI-SEA/react-development-course-materials/03-Underlying Concepts/04-imperative-and-declarative-programming.md

 **Talking Points**:

 - Run this in CodePen and check the console tab.
-It works - we've built this function using the *Imperative* way of thinking.
+It works: We've built this function using the *imperative* way of thinking.

 - We have explicitly listed out each step, paying attention to each and every detail of what we needed to achieve.
 - Imperative programming focuses on the _why_, _how_, _where_, and _when_ your code executes.
-It allows precise control over your code and allows for line-by-line code execution - you're writing every single thing that happens.
+It allows precise control over your code and allows for line-by-line code execution; you're writing every single thing that happens.

 </aside>